NameLord/TerritoryMoba/README.md

 # Territory Moba
-A sandbox Moba Game made for fun.
+A Moba Singleplayer made by Ngeorge
+Software Used: Game Maker 1.4,9999 Beta Steam Version Source Code: Deny

 Discord Server for Update logs and informations about the game